-- A. Declare that the ESA Buffers, FIFRA Buffers, and Application Restrictions exceed EPA's authority under FIFRA, the APA, and the ESA; that the ESA Buffers, FIFRA Buffers, and Application Restrictions are arbitrary, capricious, an abuse of discretion, and otherwise not in accordance with law; that the ESA Buffers, FIFRA Buffers, and Application Restrictions are unnecessary to ensure compliance with FIFRA, the ESA, and the APA; and, that EPA must take action accordingly. - B. Declare that EPA's No Effects Determinations and NLAA Determination fully comply with all applicable law, including FIFRA, the APA, and the ESA. - C. Order EPA to take action consistent with the above declarations. - D. Remand the Dicamba Decision without vacatur to EPA for the limited purpose of action consistent with this Court's order and declarations. - E. Award Growers their costs and reasonable attorneys' fees. - F. Grant such other relief that the Court considers just and proper.
+A. Declare that the Spray Buffers and Application Restrictions exceed EPA's authority under FIFRA and the APA; that the Spray Buffers and Application Restrictions are arbitrary, capricious, an abuse of discretion, and otherwise not in accordance with law; that the Spray Buffers and Application Restrictions are unnecessary to ensure compliance with

+FIFRA, the APA, the ESA, and other applicable law; and, that EPA must take action accordingly.

+- B. Order EPA to take action consistent with the above declarations. - C. Remand the Dicamba Decision without vacatur to EPA for the limited purpose of action consistent with this Court's order and declarations. - D. Award Growers their costs and reasonable attorneys' fees including those awardable under 28 U.S.C. § 2412. - E. Grant such other relief that the Court considers just and proper.

-Dated: November 4, 2020
+Dated: April 27, 2021